johnnygerard/FlashX/README.md

 As indicated by the domain name, the website is hosted on [Microsoft Azure](https://azure.microsoft.com/en-us/).

 ## Architecture
-FlashX is a dynamic multi-page application.
+FlashX is a single-page application that uses the [MEAN](https://www.mongodb.com/mean-stack) stack.

 ### Front-end
-The HTML is rendered dynamically thanks to the [EJS template engine](https://ejs.co/).
-The rest is pure CSS and JavaScript.
+HTML, CSS and TypeScript using the [Angular](https://angular.io/) web framework.

 ### Back-end
 The back-end has two main components: